singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 {% include math.html math_code="$y_1, ..., y_n\ \epsilon \{-1, 1\}$" style="margin-top:0.2em;" %}

-Where -1 represent one class and 1 represent the other class.
+Where -1 represents one class and 1 represents the other class.

 Our main aim for any incoming test vector,

 {% include math.html math_code="$x^* = (x_1^*\ ...\ x_p^*)^T$" style="margin-top:0.2em;" %}

-is that our model have to allot this incoming test vector to one of the two classes.
+is that our model has to allot this incoming test vector to one of the two classes.
 This equation given the class of the incoming test vector.

 {% include math.html math_code="$f_x^* = \beta_0 + \beta_1x_{1}^* + \beta_2x_{2}^* + ... + \beta_px_{p}^*$" style="margin-top:0.2em;" %}

-If the value of this function is positive, we assign to class 1, otherwise we assign it to class -1.
+If the value of this function is positive, we assign it to class 1, otherwise, we assign it to class -1.

 A simple issue in this approach is that there are infinite number of hyperplanes possible that can divide a perfect distribution.

 {% include lazyload.html image_src="https://i.ibb.co/Q9X5Mdr/Screenshot-2020-04-26-at-11-50-26-PM.png" image_alt="Infinite possible hyerplanes in SVM" image_title="Infinite possible hyerplanes in SVM" %}

-The problem reduces to choosing the best hyperplane possible which divides the observations into two parts.
+A simple issue in this approach is that there is an infinite number of hyperplanes possible that can divide a perfect distribution.

-A natural choice is find the perpendicular distance of each observation from the  potential hyperplanes, the one which produces the maximum `margin` from both the sides is chosen as the hyperplane.
+A natural choice is to find the perpendicular distance of each observation from the potential hyperplanes, the one which produces the maximum `margin` from both the sides is chosen as the hyperplane.

 {% include lazyload.html image_src="https://i.ibb.co/XYgV0Yg/Screenshot-2020-04-25-at-9-02-13-PM.png" image_alt="SVM: Choosing a hyperplane" image_title="SVM: Choosing a hyperplane" %}